Studying with us in 2021/22

 On top of this, the Curzon building houses an extensive Law library, with books covering every aspect of Law history.

-Jon Yorke is the Professor of Human Rights in the School of Law and is the Director of the Centre for Human Rights.
+Jon Yorke is the Professor of Human Rights and the Director of the Centre for Human Rights (CHR).
 His qualifications include LL.B.
 (Hons) (BCU), LL.M. and Ph.D.
 (Warwick).
-He currently teaches LL.B.
-International Human Rights and LL.M.
-Human Rights in the Wider World.

 Dr Olia Arustamyan is a Lecturer in Law.
 Her main research interests are in philosophy of law and moral philosophy more generally.
 Olia lectures in criminal law and criminal evidence at undergraduate level, and human rights law in the LLM.